Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 ScaleLast 7 days (168 hours)

-The dashboard displays metrics for the selected Branch and Compute endpoint.
-Use the drop-down menus to view metrics for a different branch or compute endpoint.
+The dashboard displays metrics for the selected Branch and Compute.
+Use the drop-down menus to view metrics for a different branch or compute.
 Use the Refresh button to update the displayed metrics.

-If your compute was idle or there has not been much activity, charts may display this message: There is not enough metrics data for this compute.
-In this case, try again later after more usage data has been collected.
+If your compute was idle or there has not been much activity, graphs may display this message: There is no data to display.
+Try a different time period or check back later.
+In this case, try selecting a different time period or returning later after more usage data has been collected.

 note

-The values and plotted lines in your graphs may go to 0 during periods when your compute endpoint is not active.
-For example, RAM, CPU, and Database size values lines go to 0 when a compute transitions to an idle state due to being suspended after a period of inactivity.
+The values and plotted lines in your graphs display 0 during periods when your compute is inactive.
+For example, RAM, CPU, and Database size values lines go to 0 when a compute autosuspends due to inactivity.
+The information displayed when hovering over a graph will indicate that the endpoint is inactive, meaning there was no activity on the compute.
+Inactive periods are also represented in a graph by a background with a diagonal line pattern.

 RAM

-This graph shows allocated RAM and usage over time for the selected compute endpoint.
+This graph shows allocated RAM and usage over time for the selected compute.

 ALLOCATED: The amount of allocated RAM.